JamesClonk/k8s-infrastructure/README.md

 Well, this is meant to be used for a *single-user* Kubernetes cluster, whether with only a one or multiple nodes, self-deployed or managed.
 While operators are certainly cool pieces of software they don't really make much sense for a single-user scenario, hence I saw no reason to use the prometheus, grafana and postgres operators for those parts of this Kubernetes-infrastructure-as-code project.

-#### Why using simple basic-auth for all ingresses? 🔐
+#### ~Why using simple basic-auth for all ingresses? 🔐~

-I was considering and experimenting with using [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) and [authelia](https://github.com/authelia/authelia), but ultimately made the same decision as with regards to using operators.
+~I was considering and experimenting with using [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) and [authelia](https://github.com/authelia/authelia), but ultimately made the same decision as with regards to using operators.
 It simply doesn't make much sense for a single-user Kubernetes cluster, the engineering and operational overhead was not worth it.
-All I needed are static username+password credentials for securing my applications.
+All I needed are static username+password credentials for securing my applications.~

-My recommendation would be to use one of these two if you have more requirements than me:
+~My recommendation would be to use one of these two if you have more requirements than me:~
-- https://github.com/oauth2-proxy/oauth2-proxy (Simple oauth2 proxy to be used with GitHub for example)
+- ~https://github.com/oauth2-proxy/oauth2-proxy (Simple oauth2 proxy to be used with GitHub for example)~
-- https://github.com/authelia/authelia (Allows sophisticated auth configuration, 2FA, etc.)
+- ~https://github.com/authelia/authelia (Allows sophisticated auth configuration, 2FA, etc.)~

-Both can be configured easily to work well together with *ingress-nginx*.
+~Both can be configured easily to work well together with *ingress-nginx*.~

+The above is not true anymore, because I am now actually using oauth2-proxy together with GitHub for all ingresses :joy: